NarenKarthikBM/NarenKarthikBM/README.md

 ### 🐍 [python-cdo-wrapper](https://github.com/NarenKarthikBM/python-cdo-wrapper) | *Author*
 A modern Python wrapper for Climate Data Operators (CDO) capable of building complex pipelines with query chaining and seamless Xarray integration.
-- **Impact:** Serves as the core backend infrastructure for the *Climate Impact Workbench (CLIWO)* platform, enabling efficient lazy execution of climate models.
+- **Impact:** Open-source python library for elegant and efficient use of CDO in python saving time for climate scientists.
 - **Tech:** Python, CDO, Xarray.

 ### ⛳ **ClubCaddy** | *Founder & Full-Stack Developer*